octopuss/react-training/README.md

 Training is organized into 5 parts.
 Each one is in separate branch, so you can always check desired outcoming result.
 Parts are logically separated, demonstrating usage of specific technology or principle.

+To start you need to clone this repository using

+    git clone
+list remote branches using

+    git branch -r
+fetch remote branches using

+    git fetch --all
+To switch between branches use

+    git checkout part-X
+where `part-X` is `master` branch or other branch from the training

 Part 0
 ------
 *Technologies*